Set up a decision model

 Complete the following steps to create a Decision table node:

-Go to the Toolbar and drag a Decision table node into the model builder.
+Go to the toolbar and drag a Decision table node into the model builder.

 Click and drag between edges to configure the order of nodes.
 You can hover over a node connection and click Delete edge to remove it.